 What are Assessment Centers?

 There is no rulebook for mental illness; instead, it comes in all shapes and sizes.
 The numbers speak for themselves: approximately 20% of teens will experience at least one episode of depression before adulthood.
 Bipolar disorder affects over five million Americans yearly.
 Out of the 43% of children who experience trauma, 3%-15% of girls and 1%-6% develop symptoms of Post-Traumatic Stress Disorder.
 Approximately 3.3 million people in the United States show signs of Obsessive-Compulsive Disorder.
 And this is only the tip of the iceberg.
 With recent advances in mental health awareness, professionals are now more equipped than ever to identify the various disorders that can affect a child’s brain.
-This is precisely where assessment centers come in – no longer does a parent have to wonder why their child is struggling; instead, they can have the comfort of knowing that the assessment center team will help stabilize, diagnose, and plan treatment for their troubled adolescent.
+This is precisely where assessment centers come in – no longer does a parent have to wonder why their child is struggling; instead, they can have the comfort of knowing that the assessment center team will help stabilize, diagnose, and plan treatment for their adolescent.

 Why Choose Assessment Centers for Your Teen?